 Like the weather, our fuel mix changes slightly each year.
 But you can always be sure that the electricity we supply to our customers each year is zero carbon and 100% renewable.
 Sourced solely from Solar, Wind and Hydro power, there’s no Coal, Gas, Nuclear or Biomass in our mix.

 We chose solar, wind and hydro for our fuel mix because they are all zero carbon and 100% renewable forms of energy, meaning they don’t create any carbon emissions at the point of generation and are naturally replenishing.

 What electricity do you supply to businesses?

 Our electricity supply product is zero carbon, 100% renewable, sourced solely from solar, wind and hydro (there’s no coal, gas or nuclear in our fuel mix) and has been audited and verified by an independent third party, EcoAct.
-They have certified that our supply is matched with guarantee of origin certificates (REGOs and GoOs), which allows our customers to report zero carbon emissions on their scope 2 under the Greenhouse Gas (GHG) protocol market-based method.
+They have certified that our supply is matched with guarantee of origin certificates – REGOs and/or GoOs (for as long as they are recognised in the UK), which allows our customers to report zero carbon emissions on their scope 2 under the Greenhouse Gas (GHG) Protocol market-based method.
 See our assurance statement here.